bendrucker/sinon-as-promised/README.md

 ## Usage

 #### `stub.resolves(value)`
-When called, the stub will return a promise which resolves with the provided `value`.
+When called, the stub will return a "thenable" object which will return a promise for the provided `value`.
+Any [Promises/A+](https://promisesaplus.com/) compliant library will handle this object properly.

 ```js
 var stub = sinon.stub();